-- The manufacturers excise tax, whether or not it is stated as a separate charge. - The cost of transportation.
-(The cost of transportation of goods to a warehouse before their bona fide sale is not excludable.) - c) Delivery, insurance, installation, retail dealer preparation costs, and other charges that you incur in placing the article in the hands of the purchaser under a bona fide sale - Discounts, rebates, and similar allowances actually granted to the purchaser. - e) Local advertising charges.
+- c) Delivery, insurance, installation, retail dealer preparation costs, and other charges that you incur in placing the article in the hands of the purchaser under a bona fide sale. - Discounts, rebates, and similar allowances actually granted to the purchaser. - Local advertising charges.
 A charge made separately when the article is sold and that qualifies as a charge for "local advertising" may, within certain limits, be excluded from the sale price. - f) Charges for warranty paid at the purchaser's option.
 However, a charge for a warranty of an article that the manufacturer, producer, or importer requires the purchaser to pay to obtain the article is included in the sale price on which the tax is figured. - g) Bonus goods.
 Allocate the sales price if you give free nontaxable goods with the purchase of taxable merchandise.
 Impose the tax only on the sale price attributable to the taxable articles.